Travel, Travel Tips

 We switched to an at-home brew

-The hardest thing to give up was going to Starbucks daily.
-As I’m a brewed coffee drinker, the $2 a day felt relatively painless and I could justify spending it because of their rewards program.
-When you do the math, $730 a year is a lot of dough (that’s more than my roundtrip ticket to Italy!), and they eventually made their rewards program less generous.
-This was the kick I needed to purchase Chemex and a hand-grinder.
-I haven’t looked back (Update: I did look back, I guess, because I wound up buying an electric grinder to save time.
-Here’s my post on brewing coffee at home).
+Starbucks eventually made their rewards program less generous, and this was the kick I needed to purchase Chemex and a hand-grinder.
+And you know what?
+I haven’t looked back.
+(Update: I did look back, I guess, because I wound up buying an electric grinder to save time.
+Here’s my post on brewing coffee at home)

 We grocery shop wisely (mostly)

-I used to be a big couponer – there’s almost a high to walking out of the store with a cart full of groceries for mere pennies.
+I used to be a big couponer – walking out of the store with a cart full of groceries for mere pennies leaves you feeling almost high.
 However, I soon realized that not only is it incredibly time-consuming, but we were primarily bringing home junk food and either eating it (bad) or throwing it away because it expired (also bad).
-Now we shop more seasonally, focusing on fresh and local produce, dairy, and bread items while staying on budget.
-We are fortunate to have a great local grocer in our area and fill any gaps at Aldi and Trader Joe’s.

 I pay myself